Jim Newcomer, Ph.D.

 I’ll just pour it all out here.
 This first essay is meant to give you a taste of who I am and how I might help you finish your project.
 For more meaty aspects — like how to find me and what writers have said about me – skip ahead down the page and don’t waste time on this introduction.

-Oh, and did I mention complete, coherent, and significant?
+Oh, and did I mention complete, grammatical, coherent, and significant?

-On the practical side, I offer two other benefits that you may not have anticipated, but nearly all my clients have rejoiced in:
+On the practical side, I offer a few other benefits that you may not have anticipated, but nearly all my clients have rejoiced in:

 (2) bringing to you back to BIC (butt in chair), the sine qua non quality of every writer.
 When things begin to drag and people gain your attention to other things, a note from your editor works like magic to regain your attention.

 If you look at my Portfolio page, you’ll see that I have a range of interests and experience.
-In addition to memoirs, these are:
+In addition to memoirs, these include:

 - Non-fiction, focused on sustainability and environmental issues, politics, and history (My Ph.D. is in Political Science.)